boardsource/docs/build_guides/rechteck.md

 ![install](https://images.boardsource.xyz/install_bat.gif)

-Now the connector can only go together one way so if its not going in don't force it and try and flip it over.
+The connector can only go together one way.
+If its not going in, don't force it and try and flip it over.

 ![installed](https://images.boardsource.xyz/bat_clicked.jpg)

-to help keep your battery in place while you finish your build there is some 3m tape on the back of your battery and you can stick that to the plate.
+To help keep your battery in place while you finish your build there is some 3m tape on the back of your battery and you can stick that to the plate.

 ![sticking](https://images.boardsource.xyz/stick_bat.gif)